discordjs/discord-api-types/README.md

     - For example, `RESTPostAPIChannelMessageJSONBody` or `RESTGetAPIGatewayBotInfoResult`.

+    - Some exported types (specifically OAuth2 related ones) may not respect this entire structure due to the nature of the fields.
+They will start with either `RESTOAuth2` or with something similar to `REST<HTTP Method>OAuth2`

   - If a type ends with `Result`, then it represents the expected result by calling its accompanying route.

     - Types that are exported as `never` usually mean the result will be a `204 No Content`, so you can safely ignore it.
 This does **not** account for errors.